Best Time to Visit Seoul: When to Go & Weather Guide

 March

-The beginning of March still feels winter-like.
+The beginning of March still feels winter-like in Seoul.
 You’ll notice a distinct warming of temperatures as the month rolls along, though.
-The new season starts to come to life elsewhere in the country in March.
-You’ll have to wait a tiny bit longer to get the full Korean spring experience in Seoul.
+The new season starts to come to life elsewhere in the country in March, but you’ll have to wait a tiny bit longer to get the full Korean spring experience in Seoul.

 • Rainfall: 48 mm